dvreeze/ocp-java-17-learning/doc/chapter06-class-design.md

 }
 ```

+For the exam it is important to keep this compiler-generated constructor code firmly in mind!

 ### Initializing objects

 This section is about *order of initialization*, for classes and class instances, in the presence of inheritance.